plausible/docs/docs/cancel-subscription.md

 To cancel your subscription plan, find the "**Subscription Plan**" section and click on "**Cancel my subscription**".

-After canceling, the stats will keep being counted and you will have access to your stats until the end of your subscription period.
+After canceling, the stats will keep being counted, and you will have access to your stats until the end of your subscription period.